 Includes import documentation and other requirements for both the U.S. exporter and foreign importer.

-The TARIC, described above, is available to help determine if a license is required for a particular product.
+The TARIC, database described in the Import Tariffs article, is available to help determine if a license is required for a particular product.
 Moreover, the EC maintains an export helpdesk with information on import restrictions of various products: https://trade.ec.europa.eu/tradehelp

 The Single Administrative Document

 The official model for written declarations to customs is the Single Administrative Document (SAD).
 The SAD describes goods and their movement around the world and is essential for trade outside the EU, or of non-EU goods.
 Goods brought into the EU customs territory are, from the time of their entry, subject to customs supervision until customs formalities are completed.
 Goods are covered by a Summary Declaration, which is filed once the items have been presented to customs officials.
 The customs authorities may, however, allow a period for filing the Declaration which cannot be extended beyond the first working day following the day on which the goods are presented to customs.

 More information on the SAD can be found at:

 ‘Economic Operators Registration and Identification number’ (EORI number) is an identification number, unique in the customs territory of the Union, assigned by a customs authority to an economic operator or to another person in order to register him for customs purposes.

 Since July 1st, 2009, all companies established outside of the EU are required to have an EORI number if they wish to lodge a customs declaration on the customs territory of the EU or an Entry/Exit Summary declaration.
 All U.S. companies should use this number in relation with EU customs.
 Along with the application for an EORI number, the following documents must also be submitted:

 1. the registration document issued by the competent authority of the third country in photocopy;

 2. the VAT registration certificate(s) issued by the Competent Authority in the Member States of the European Union, where applicable.